Ganganagar Tehsil

-Shri Ganganagar tehsil is one of the nine tehsils of Sri Ganganagar district.
-It is the northernmost of the tehsils.
+Shri Ganganagar tehsil is the northernmost of the nine tehsils of Sri Ganganagar district.
 Sri Ganganagar city is the headquarters of the tehsil.

-Its north border touches Fazilka district of Punjab.
+Its north border touches Fazilka district of Punjab, India.
 It is bordered in the east by Sadulshahar Tehsil, south by Padampur tehsil, west by Karanpur tehsil.
 It touches in north-west with Pakistani Punjab..

 Chunawadh, Hindumalkot, Mirzawala are Sub Tehsils in Ganganagar Tehsil..